poshpeck/spotify/README.md

 - Data Visualization: Created a visually appealing, informative layout to convey music streaming data.
 - Data Analysis: Analyzed key metrics that contribute to a song’s popularity, such as energy, danceability, and liveness.
 - Power BI Techniques: Used DAX, filters, and custom visuals to create a dynamic, interactive experience.

+<h2>How to Access / Installation</h2>

+To view the dashboard locally:
+- Download the .pbix file from this repository.
+- Open it in Power BI Desktop.

+<h2>License</h2>

+This project is licensed under the MIT License - see the LICENSE file for details.

+<h2>Acknowledgments</h2>

+The data used in this analysis was gotten from [https://onyxdata.ck.page/a12261b1fb](https://onyxdata.ck.page/a12261b1fb).

+Injae Park for inspiration.

 <p align="center">
 Launch the utility: <br/>